dozzy15/sahbbbbabbabfiasbufa8g8adbsabiu8abud/README.md

                 name = properties.name or properties.Name or "section";
                 side = properties.side or properties.Side or "left";
                 default = properties.default or properties.Default or false;
-                size = properties.size or properties.Size or self.size or 0.5;
+                size = properties.size or properties.Size or 0.5;
                 icon = properties.icon or properties.Icon or "http://www.roblox.com/asset/?id=6022668898";
                 fading_toggle = properties.fading or properties.Fading or false;
                 items = {};